Assets School

 Assets School is a co-educational, independent K-12 school in Honolulu, Hawaii.
 It was established in 1955 and is the only school in the state that specializes in educating children who are gifted and/or have language-based learning differences such as dyslexia.
-Assets School has two campus locations in Honolulu: the elementary school campus is located in the Hickam Housing census-designated place while the high school campus is located about six miles to the east in the ‘Ālewa Heights neighborhood.
+Assets School has two campus locations in Honolulu: the lower elementary K-8 school campus is located in Honolulu near Hickam at One Ohana Nui Way (not on base), while the high school campus is located in Honolulu Liliha area at 913 Alewa Drive.

 History

 Assets School was established in 1955 at the request of military families who needed specialized educational services for their children.
 Assets High School was established in 1991, with the addition of two ninth-grade students.
 The campus was expanded in 1999, with the help of finance from the he Charles B. Wang International Foundation including special purpose classrooms such as labs, kitchen facilities, art and drama rooms, and 25% more instructional space.
 The school merged with the Academy of the Pacific in 2014, and in 2015 Assets High School opened for summer school on the academy's former campus in Alewa Heights.